7th Cavalry Regiment: Battle of Luzon

-Attacking eastward on the 20th, 2-7 Cavalry spearheaded deep into the Japanese line but were quickly fired upon by a heavy barrage of artillery.
+Attacking eastward on the 20th during the onset of the Battle of Wawa Dam, 2-7 Cavalry spearheaded deep into the Japanese line but were quickly fired upon by a heavy barrage of artillery.
 Drawing on their experiences from the Admiralties and Leyte for attacking entrenched enemy positions in mountainous jungle terrain, the Troopers advanced and destroyed the pillboxes and mortar positions.
 By 25 February, the 7th Cavalry was 2 kilometers from their objective at Antipolo.
 The advance continued, and on 4 March, the 7th Cavalry was hit by a strong Japanese counterattack that managed to destroy two of the American's supporting tanks before it was defeated.
 The battle for Antipolo was marked by bitter struggle in unforgiving terrain, and the 1st Cavalry Division was relieved by the 43rd Infantry Division on 12 March after finally capturing the ruined village.
 Out of the 92 Silver Stars awarded to men of the 1st Cavalry Division in their drive to Antipolo, the largest share went to men of the 7th Cavalry Regiment, with 41 being awarded.
 PFC Calvin T. Lewis, of Glasgow, KY, B Troop 7th Cavalry, was posthumously awarded the Distinguished Service Cross for heroism in defeating an enemy bunker.
 After his platoon was halted by accurate machine gun fire from a concealed bunker, he volunteered to go find it.
 Wielding a Browning Automatic Rifle, he located the position and poured heavy and accurate fire through the bunker's opening.
 After pinning the enemy down, he moved up and fired into the opening from close range, but was mortally wounded in doing so.
 Despite his wounds he continued to engage the enemy until all were killed.